 The Finance Sub Committee oversees income and expenditure across all project areas.
 It looks at issues around financial controls and fundraising.
-The Treasurer, one other Trustee and the Co-ordinator sit on this Committee and receive reports from the Director and the Finance Officer.
+The Treasurer, one other Trustee and the Coordinator sit on this Committee and receive reports from the Finance Officer.

-The day-to-day running of the Organisation and financial management is delegated to the Co-ordinator.
-The Co-ordinator provides reports to the finance sub-committee and the Board of Trustees.
+The day-to-day running of the Organisation and financial management is delegated to the finance worker The Director provides reports to the finance sub-committee and the Board of Trustees.